ORIGIN STORY

 THE PLANT

-The coffee plant is part of the genus Coffea.
-It's an evergreen shrub that grows equatorially between the tropics.
-It produces fragrant white flowers and fruit we call cherries.
-The cherries ripen into brilliant reds, yellows, oranges, or purples.
-Inside each cherry are two seeds, except for the Peaberry, a mutation resulting in a single seed.
-The two main species are Arabica and Robusta.
-We typically focus on Arabica for its sweeter and more complex flavors.
-Arabica plants grow 600-2400 meters above sea level and each cherry is harvested by hand.
+The coffee plant, Coffea, is an evergreen shrub that grows equatorially between the tropics.
+It produces fragrant white flowers and fruit known as cherries, which ripen into vibrant reds, yellows, oranges, or purples.
+Each cherry typically contains two seeds, though the Peaberry mutation results in a single seed.
+The two primary species are Arabica and Robusta, with Arabica prized for its sweeter, more complex flavor.
+Arabica plants typically grow at 800–2400 meters above sea level, where cooler temperatures and slower maturation enhance sugar development and acidity.
+Every cherry is handpicked to ensure peak ripeness and optimal flavor potential.

 ELEVATION